neu-se/CS4530-CS5500-Spring-2021/Activities/Activity7.2_Review.md

 * A small test suite for the new capabilities.
   These tests should fail in the unchanged system (except for extension 1).
 * A change toward the result that leaves the system self-consistent.
-  It should enable at least one of the tests to pass.
   The modified system should work with itself.

 Finally make a *pull request* on the main repository pointing to your forked repository which should have your changes.
 The name of the pull request should include your group number.
 The pull request itself should name the group members and should summarize what you did overall.
 Reviewers will be able to see the changes, so there's no need to repeat the low-level information.